penguinify/leto/README.md

 ## leto vs dorion
 - dorion uses tauri, while leto uses tao, wry, global-hotkeys, and muda which are the underlying libraries used by tauri.
 - dorion is focused on compatibility and performance, while leto is focused on being a drop-in replacement for discord without auto-updates and without electron.

+## is this more performant than dorion
+- you should see no difference

 ## contributing
 - to launch use `cargo run`.
 This runs webpack aswell, im sure that windows and linux aren't working since I haven't added their custom implemnentations yet.
 If you have a windows or linux machine please open a PR and add platform specific code.